flyntwp/flynt-docs/core/tmp.md

 ## 3. Getting Started

-Assuming you have a folder called **Modules** in your theme directory, which looks something like this:
+Assuming you have a folder called **Components** in your theme directory, which looks something like this:
 ```
 - my-theme
-| - Modules
+| - Components
-  | - SimpleModule
+  | - SimpleComponent
     | - index.php
 | - style.css
 | - functions.php